 An environmental assessment and preliminary design have been completed, awaiting Federal Railroad Administration approval.
 The new design and configuration of a replacement bridge aim to improve reliability and offer higher speeds for Amtrak and Shore Line East trains.
 The final design will be completed over the next two years.

-The existing bridge, constructed circa 1907, is a two-track, open deck, electrified railroad bridge, 1564 feet long, consisting of seven thru-truss spans, two deck girder spans, and one 158-foot Scherzer-type Rolling Lift span.
-The bridge carries approximately 35 passenger and six freight trains per weekday.
+The existing Amtrak Connecticut River Bridge was constructed circa 1907.
+It comprised a two-track, open deck, electrified railroad bridge, 1,564-foot-long, consisting of seven thru-truss spans, two-deck girder spans, and one 158-foot Scherzer-type rolling lift span.
+The bridge carries approximately 35 passenger trains and six freight trains per weekday.
 In recent years, the draw span of the bridge has been operated approximately 3,700 times annually to accommodate navigation on the Connecticut River.